CBSE Syllabus for Class 7 Science for Academic Year 2021-22

 Chapter 9: Soil – Class – 7 – Notes

 Technically, the soil is a mixture that contains minerals, organic matter, and living organisms.
 But broadly speaking, soil can refer to any loose sediment.
-Moreover, there are many types of soil that are distributed around the world and these are generally classified into the following:
+Moreover, many types of soil are distributed around the world and these are generally classified into the following:

 - Clay Soil